-We have reviewed the accompanying consolidated balance sheets of L Brands, Inc. (the Company) as of May 4, 2019 and May 5, 2018, and the related consolidated statements of income, comprehensive income, total equity (deficit) and cash flows for the thirteen-week periods ended May 4, 2019 and May 5, 2018, and the related notes (collectively referred to as the "consolidated interim financial statements").
+We have reviewed the accompanying consolidated balance sheets of L Brands, Inc. (the Company) as of August 3, 2019 and August 4, 2018, and the related consolidated statements of income, comprehensive income, and total equity (deficit) for the thirteen and twenty-six week periods ended August 3, 2019 and August 4, 2018, and the consolidated statements of cash flows for the twenty-six week periods ended August 3, 2019 and August 4, 2018, and the related notes (collectively referred to as the "consolidated interim financial statements").
 Based on our reviews, we are not aware of any material modifications that should be made to the consolidated interim financial statements for them to be in conformity with U.S. generally accepted accounting principles.